Kummer Rigidity for Hyperk\"ahler Automorphisms: Preliminaries on Hyperk ahler Manifolds and their Dynamical Structures

 \subsection{Hyperk\"ahler Structures}

-Let $(X,\omega,\Omega)$ be a (projective) hyperk\"ahler manifold, with the underlying manifold $X$ with $\dim_\C X=2n$ and simply connected.
-Here $\omega$ is a hyperk\"ahler metric on $X$, and $\Omega$ is an everywhere nondegenerate holomorphic 2-form that $X$ should have.
+Let $(X,\omega,\Omega)$ be a (projective) hyperk\"ahler manifold, whose underlying manifold $X$ has $\dim_\C X=2n$ and is simply connected.
+Here $\omega$ is a fixed hyperk\"ahler metric on $X$, and $\Omega$ is an everywhere nondegenerate holomorphic 2-form that $X$ should have.
 We will call $\Omega$ as a \emph{holomorphic symplectic form} on $X$.
 That $\omega$ is hyperk\"ahler may be understood that the tensor $\Omega$ is flat with respect to $\omega$.
-For $n=1$, this $X$ is nothing but a K3 surface.
+For $n=1$, a hyperk\"ahler manifold is nothing but a K3 surface.